 Significant changes are expected in the product during the development cycle.

-The advantage of spiral lifecycle model is that it allows for elements of the product to be added in when they become available or known.
+The advantage of spiral lifecycle model is that it allows elements of the product to be added in, when they become available or known.
 This assures that there is no conflict with previous requirements and design.

-This method is consistent with approaches that have multiple software builds and releases and allows for making an orderly transition to a maintenance activity.
-Another positive aspect is that the spiral model forces early user involvement in the system development effort.
+This method is consistent with approaches that have multiple software builds and releases which allows making an orderly transition to a maintenance activity.
+Another positive aspect of this method is that the spiral model forces an early user involvement in the system development effort.

-On the other side, it takes very strict management to complete such products and there is a risk of running the spiral in indefinite loop.
-So the discipline of change and the extent of taking change requests is very important to develop and deploy the product successfully.
+On the other side, it takes a very strict management to complete such products and there is a risk of running the spiral in an indefinite loop.
+So, the discipline of change and the extent of taking change requests is very important to develop and deploy the product successfully.